hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Edit the tooling configuration files

-1. Open the package.json file *in the root of the Teams app*.
+1. Open the package.json file *in the root of the project*.
 1. Add the following scripts to the "scripts" object:

     ```
     "install:add-in": "cd add-in && npm install",
+    "postinstall": "install:add-in && install:tab",
     "build:add-in": "cd add-in && npm run build",
     "build:add-in:dev": "cd add-in && npm run build:dev",
-    "build": "build:add-in && build:tab",
+    "build": "npm run build:tab && npm run build:add-in",
-    "postinstall": "install:add-in && install:tab"
+    "postbuild": "ncp tab/build build && ncp add-in/dist build"
     ```

-    **NOTE**: There is no combined "start" script parallel to the combined "build" and "postinstall" scripts because simultaneous debugging of the tab app and the add-in is not currently supported.

-1. Open the package.json file *in the add-in folder* (not the tab folder, and not the root of the Teams app).
+1. Open the package.json file *in the add-in folder* (not the tab folder, and not the root of the project).
 1. In the "config" object, change the "dev_server_port" value to `53000`.
 1. Several of the scripts in the "scripts" object have a `manifest.json` parameter like the following.